BlenderAid/Asset-Flinger/README.md

 ![Header](http://i.imgur.com/gp3BdlI.jpg)
 # Asset Flinger
-An addon for Blender for simple mesh importing/exporting via graphical menu.
+A Blender Add-on for simple mesh importing/exporting via graphical menu.
-The Add-on also includes a drag-and-drop Thumbnail-renderer for .obj files (works on Windows, Mac and Linux).
+The Add-on also includes a drag-and-drop thumbnail renderer for .obj files (works on Windows, Mac and Linux).

-> Note that the Blender's new very comprehensive Asset Browser is under development by Blender Foundation's Developers.
-Keep following [Gooseberry blog](http://gooseberry.blender.org/) and development related channels in order to stay up to date on how it's progressing.
+> Note that there's in development a new very comprehensive Asset Browser for Blender by the Developers of the Blender Foundation.
+Keep following the [Gooseberry blog](http://gooseberry.blender.org/) and development related channels in order to stay up to date on how it's progressing.
 That being said, Asset Flinger will probably eventually become unneeded.
-However, until that happens it sure can be fun and useful to use.
+However, until that happens it sure can be fun and useful for some people.

 ##Download :
-Here you can download the easily installable Add-on with ready-made CC0/Public Domain objects, file structure and Thumbnailer .blend templates: **[Blender Aid Asset Flinger Add-on v0.1](http://files.manujarvinen.com/Blender_Aid/Blender_Aid_Asset_Flinger_Add-on_v0.1.zip)**
+Here you can download the easily installable Add-on with ready-made CC0/Public Domain objects, the Python files in correct directories and some .blend templates for the thumbnailer.
+All in one package: **[Blender Aid Asset Flinger Add-on v0.1](http://files.manujarvinen.com/Blender_Aid/Blender_Aid_Asset_Flinger_Add-on_v0.1.zip)**

 ## Demo :